 In the long-range where the entire landing platform is detected as a whole, the information provided by the vision system is the platform size and position in the camera view.
 The flight control system in this region deals with a relatively slow update rate that is 0.5 seconds on average.
 When the update rate is fast enough, the discrete system that receives sensor data at each update time can be a good approximation to the continuous system.
 Thus, integral and derivative controllers can be configured by using the summation and difference of error.
-However, the summation and difference are not good approximations for integral and derivative controllers when the update rate is slow.
-Hence, the nonlinear controller is designed to achieve the control task in the presence of the slow update rate by applying the nonlinear exponential gain $K_P\{e(t_k)\}$ as shown in Eq.
-(3).
+However, the summation and difference are not good approximations for integral and derivative controller is designed to achieve the control task in the presence of the slow update rate by applying the nonlinear exponential gain $K_P{e(t_k)}$ as shown in Eq.
+(9).